pantheon-systems/documentation/source/_docs/regions.md

 ## Coming Soon

 More features are in active development.
 [Contact us](https://pantheon.io/contact-us){.external} to learn more, and check this doc for updates.
+[Fill out this survey](https://www.getfeedback.com/r/hkR9uTAJ){.external} to tell us about your needs.

 Coming soon:

   - Region Facet on Organization Dashboard
-  - More Regions!
+  - Canada
-    - [Fill out this survey](https://www.getfeedback.com/r/hkR9uTAJ){.external} to tell us about your needs.

 ## Frequently Asked Questions
 ### Can I move an existing site to a new region?